 - 1. Contagious diseases, birth defects, and cancer; - 2.
 Firearm injuries and other trauma-related events; - 3.
 Reactions to problems with medications or defective medical equipment; - 4.
 To the police or other governmental agencies when required by law; - 5.
 When a court orders us to: - a.
 To the government to review how our programs are working; - b.
 To a provider or insurance company who needs to know if your child is enrolled in one of our programs; - c.
 To Worker's Compensation for work related injuries; - 6.
-Birth, death and immunization information; - 7.
+Birth, death and immunization information, subject to restrictions found in La.
+R.S.
+17:170(E); - 7.
 To the federal government when they are investigating something important to protect our country, the President and other government workers; - 8.
 Abuse, neglect, and domestic violence, if related to child protection or vulnerable adults; or - 9.
 To parents and others designated by law.